Cordyline australis: Food

-The stems and fleshy rhizomes of C. australis are high in natural sugars and were steam-cooked in earth ovens (umu tī, a large type of hāngi) to produce kāuru, a carbohydrate-rich food used to sweeten other foods.
+The stems and fleshy rhizomes of C. australis are high in natural sugars and were steam-cooked in earth ovens (umu tī, a large type of hāngī) to produce kāuru, a carbohydrate-rich food used to sweeten other foods.
 The growing tips or leaf hearts were stripped of leaves and eaten raw or cooked as a vegetable, when they were called kōuka—the origin of the Māori name of the tree.
 The southern limit of kūmara (sweet potato) cultivation was at Banks Peninsula at 43°S, and south of there a culture developed around C. australis.
 Natural and planted groves of the cabbage tree were harvested.

-Large parties trimmed the cut stems, and left them to dry for days or weeks.
+Large parties trimmed the cut stems and left them to dry for days or weeks.
 As well as stems, the rhizomes—extensions of the trunk below the surface of the ground shaped like enormous carrots—were also dug up to be cooked.
 In the early 1840s, Edward Shortland said Māori preferred rhizomes from trees growing in deep rich soil.
 They dug them in spring or early summer just before the flowering of the plant, when they were at their sweetest.
 November was the favourite month for preparing kāuru in the South Island.

 After drying, the harvested stems or rhizomes were steamed for 24 hours or more in the umu tī pit.
 Steaming converted the carbohydrate fructan in the stems to very sweet fructose.
 The cooked stems or rhizomes were then flattened by beating and carried back to villages for storage.
 Kāuru could be stored dry until the time came to add it to fern root and other foods to improve their palatability.
 The sugar in the stems or rhizomes would be partially crystallised, and could be found mixed in a sugary pulp with other matter between the fibres of the root, which were easily separated by tearing them apart.
-Kāuru could also be dipped in water and chewed, and was said to smell and taste like molasses.
+Kāuru could also be dipped in water and chewed and was said to smell and taste like molasses.

 Evidence of large cooking pits (umu tī) can still be found in the hills of South Canterbury and North Otago, where large groves of cabbage trees still stand.
-Europeans used the plant to make alcohol, and the often fearsome brews were relished by whalers and sealers.
+Europeans used the plant to make alcohol, and the often alcoholically potent brews were relished by whalers and sealers.

 The kōata, the growing tip of the plant, was eaten raw as medicine.
 When cooked, it was called the kōuka.
 If the spike of unopened leaves and a few outer leaves is gripped firmly at the base and bent, it will snap off.
 The leaves can be removed, and what remains is like a small artichoke heart that can be steamed, roasted or boiled to make kōuka, a bitter vegetable available at any time of the year.
 Kōuka is delicious as a relish with fatty foods like eel, muttonbirds, or pigeons, or in modern times, pork, mutton and beef.
 Different trees were selected for their degree of bitterness, which should be strong for medicinal use, but less so when used as a vegetable.